 - Ear infections

-Pneumonia is the most serious complication.
+Pneumonia is one of the most serious complications.
 For older adults and people with a chronic illness, pneumonia can be deadly.

-Each year's seasonal flu vaccine contains protection from the three or four influenza viruses that are expected to be the most common during that year's flu season.
-The vaccine is currently available as an injection only.
-The CDC no longer recommends nasal spray flu vaccinations because during recent flu seasons, the spray has been relatively ineffective.
+This year's seasonal flu vaccine provides protection from the four influenza viruses that are expected to be the most common during the year's flu season.
+This year, the vaccine will be available as an injection and as a nasal spray.

 Controlling the spread of infection

-The influenza vaccine isn't 100 percent effective, so it's also important to take measures such as these to reduce the spread of infection:
+The influenza vaccine isn't 100% effective, so it's also important to take several measures to reduce the spread of infection, including: